olivermralph/ml-challenge/README.md

 The MIT License (MIT) Copyright © 2017 Zalando SE, https://tech.zalando.com

 ## About
 This code is used to train a model to classify grayscale images from the Fashion-MNIST dataset with an accuracy of 86% on the 10000 test images.
+The train/val dataset split is `0.33` (train dataset: 40200 images, validation dataset: 19800 images).
+This parameter is not currently configurable.

 Here is an example of the output of a model being trained from the python script `train.py`:
 `"batch_size": 128`
-`"epochs": 10`
+`"epochs": 2`
 `"model_architecture": "resnet34"`
 `"compute_type": "gpu"`